Menu burger Close thin Facebook Twitter Google plus Linked in Reddit Email arrow-right-sm arrow-right

 Once the investment institution has grouped the loans in to a tranche, they will issue asset-backed securities.
 You could compare these securities to a typical bond based on the tranche it creates.

-Pros and Cons of Asset-Backed Securities
+Asset-Backed Securities Pros and Cons

 Here's everything you need to know about asset-backed securities.